denten-books/plain-text/main.md

 ## Chapter 3: Literature Down to the Pixel
 `literature, content, control`

+### Abstract

+Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low level" first-order concepts like "text" and "code" up to second-order concepts like "literature" and "canon."
+The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
+I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
+Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
+In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
+I conclude to argue that Turing machines were anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
+A notion of text (as opposed to number) is hence "baked into" the system.

 ### 1.2.1 Hidden Values

 The reading of short stories, novels, poetry, and plays is at grave risk,